 Think about the knowledge and skills you will need to reach your goals.
 Do you lack the experience to gain the job you want?
 Think about anything you can do in the short term to build on this experience.
 Could you do an online course part time?
 Are there any volunteering or training courses you can sign up for?

 There are plenty of opportunities out there to help build on your skills and experience, by talking to a careers adviser, a mentor or by conducting online research you can find the right path to achieve your goals that will help you to build confidence in your career.
+Take a look at our learn and train page to find out more about building your skills.

 By harnessing your goals, your confidence will start to build as your skills and knowledge grows.